Frugal Feasts: The Best Cheap Eats in Adelaide

 Brighton Metro Hotel

 No matter the weather, it feels as though the sun is always shining at the Brighton Metro Hotel.
-Snag a frugal feed the whole family will love at Charlie’s Diner, with an all-you-can-eat buffet starting at just $30 per adult, and under $20 for kids.
-The Sports Bar and Beer Garden menu has excellent happy hour deals, including their daily $7 pints and house wine and $8 spirits.
-If that wasn’t enough happiness for you, their 2 for $25 cocktail specials available Friday through Sunday will surely seal the deal.
+Snag a frugal feed the whole family will love at Charlie’s Diner, with an all-you-can-eat buffet starting at just $31.95 per adult, with a Feed The Family buffet pass for 2 adults & 2 children every Wednesday for $85.
+The Sports Bar and Beer Garden menu has excellent happy hour deals, with their 2 for $25 cocktail specials available Friday and Saturday surely sealing the deal.
 We’ll drink to that!

 466 Brighton Road, Brighton